NoahLE/Test-Driven-Python-Development/README.md

 - Not ending URL with a slash might result in the following error if there's a redirect: `AssertionError: 301 != 200 : Couldn't retrieve content: Response code was 301 (expected 200)`

 - If a POST action is not specified, it will post to the current page

+- URLs without a trailing slash are "action" urls (they modify the database)

+-